Subhalakshmi-R/Info670-Projects/README.md

 # Assignment 3: Gallery App

-This app was built using Expo.
+This app was built using React Native and Expo.

 Highlights:
 - Displays a image gallery
 - Opens full-screen image view
+- Highlights image when selected
 - Customizable profile screen
 - Stores profile data
+- Error handling in profile screen
-- Toggle controls caption visibility
+- Toggle controls caption visibility in gallery

 ### This is a preview.
 Full screenshots are inside the /GalleryApp folder